GiladGochman/University-Assignments/README.md

 3. Setlle the conflict after viewing the git output for example: git rm warehouse # to remove the file from the commit

+Valgrind usage:

+We will use the following Valgrind command: valgrind --leak-check=full --show-reachable=yes ./warehouse "./configFileExample.txt" The expected Valgrind output is:
+All heap blocks were freed -- no leaks are possible ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0) •
+Compiler commands must include the following flags:
+-g -Wall -Weffc++ -std=c++11 -Iinclude